 This can prevent even the simplest of questions from being answered: How much do we spend on product A?
 Which of our suppliers provides the best service levels?
 And which areas are most vulnerable to risk and compliance failures?

-It's only by getting clear, up-to-the-minute answers to questions like these that organisations can make more intelligent decisions, boost their agility and thrive within the digital economy.
+It's only by getting clear, up-to-the-minute answers to questions like these that organizations can make more intelligent decisions, boost their agility and thrive within the digital economy.

 Meeting of minds

-When it comes to reaping the benefits of working smarter, Finance and Procurement both have skin in the game.
-But the Proactis research stumbled on a startling fact — many organisations have yet to see full engagement between department leaders.
+The Proactis research stumbled on a startling fact — many organizations have yet to see full engagement between department leaders.
 CFOs are failing to work hand-in-hand with senior procurement people at 46% of enterprises.

-This is bad news for strategic procurement at an 'IQ level'.
-Without the purchasing knowledge of the Head of Procurement combining effectively with the spend control acumen of the CFO, organisations aren't thinking straight.
+Without the purchasing knowledge of the Head of Procurement combining effectively with the spend control acumen of the CFO, organizations aren't thinking straight.
 There's a risk they lose perspective and then repeat the same mistakes in the Purchase-to-Pay (P2P) process.

 Putting great ideas into practice